RedskullDC/CL4-DC/README.md

 # CL4-DC
- Reverse engineered version of CL4 by MULTIBASE
+ Open Source implementation of CL4 by MULTIBASE